-Interview stage and ratings.
-After the participants (i.e., interviewers) had received all instructions and they had prepared them for the interview, the experimenter indicated that the applicant had arrived in a separate room, and that s/he was going fetch the applicant.
-Note that in the partially-blind interview condition, the interviewer was seated behind a curtain in order to visually separate him/her from the applicant.
+the applicant.
 More specifically, we draw a curtain across the interview table, a manipulation that was inspired by the long-standing tradition of blind auditions in the music industry (Goldin & Rouse, 2000).
-When the experimenter and applicant entered the interview room, the applicant was seated on the chair opposite to the interviewer (either visible to the interviewer or non-visible due to the curtain in between the applicant and the interviewer).
+When the experimenter and applicant entered the interview room, the applicant was seated on the chair opposite to the interviewer (either visible to the interviewer or nonvisible due to the curtain in between the applicant and the interviewer).
 The interviewer started with the rapport building.
-After five minutes, the experimenter signaled to the interviewer to terminate the rapport building stage.
-During the short break after the rapport building stage, and prior to the behavioral interview stage, the applicant rated the interviewer's professional performance during rapport building.
-After having made the required ratings, visual contact between the interviewer and the applicant was restored for those in the partially-blind condition, to continue with the behavioral description interview.
+After 5 min, the experimenter signaled to the interviewer to terminate the rapport-building stage.
+During the short break after the rapport-building stage, and prior to the behavioral interview stage, the applicant rated the interviewer's professional performance during rapport building.
+After having made the required ratings, visual contact between the interviewer and the applicant was restored for those in the partially blind condition, to continue with the behavioral description interview.
 Following the interview, the applicant left the room.
-The interviewer then rated the applicant's job suitability, reported his/her confidence, and filledout a manipulation check concerning the observation and correct identification of the applicant's stigma.
+The interviewer then rated the applicant's job suitability, reported his or her confidence, and filled out a manipulation check concerning the observation and correct identification of the applicant's stigma1.